Utah School Choice Roadmap

 Utah families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.

-There are more than 170 private schools across the state of Utah.
-The average tuition for private schools in the state is $11,007 for elementary schools and $13,324 for high schools.
 In Utah, there are two state-run scholarship programs to help children with special needs access private school: The Carson Smith Special Needs Scholarship Program and the Special Needs Opportunity Scholarship program.

 Learn more at Private School Review: Utah.